 If you want retained cloud attachments to expire at the same time as the messages that contained them, configure the retention label to have the same retain and then delete actions and timings as your retention policies for Exchange and Teams.

 To consider when auto-applying retention labels to cloud attachments:

-Cloud attachments in encrypted emails aren't supported.
+Cloud attachments and links in encrypted emails or encrypted messages aren't supported.

 - SharePoint sites, pages, lists, forms, folders, document sets, and OneNote pages.

 - Files shared by users who don't have access to those files at the time of sharing.

 - Files that are deleted or moved before the cloud attachment is sent.
 For example, a user copies and pastes a previously shared attachment from another message, without first confirming that the file is still available.
 Or, somebody forwards an old message when the file is now deleted.

 - Files that are shared by guests or users outside your organization.

 - Files in draft emails and messages that aren't sent.